BoysTownOrg/qVCV/README.md

+# qVCV
-# qVCV is a consonant-confusion test that was designed for efficiency and sensitivity to hearing loss.
+qVCV is a consonant-confusion test that was designed for efficiency and sensitivity to hearing loss.